How to Make a Small Room Look Bigger: 9 Simple Tricks

 bathroom with floor to ceiling curtains

 We've also used this curtain-hanging trick in our old dining room AND our current dining room.
 Even though neither of our dining rooms is particularly small, they aren't huge either.
-And you can see how the curtains hung all the way to the ceiling make both rooms look bigger.
+And you can see how the curtains hung all the way to the ceiling, make both rooms look bigger.
 Seriously, this trick works every time!

 Tip 2: Choose Furniture With Visible Legs

 A lot goes into choosing paint colors for your home.
-You will seriously be amazed at the dramatic transformation you can make by simply lightening up the color palette of a room.
-Dark colors can be wonderful to use, but because they absorb light (instead of reflecting it) they tend to make rooms look smaller.
+You will seriously be amazed at the dramatic transformation you can make by simply lightening the color palette of a room.
+Dark colors can be wonderful to use, but because they absorb light (instead of reflecting it), they tend to make rooms look smaller.

 Our foyer had medium beige walls when we moved in.
 By painting the walls white and choosing some colorful artwork, the space looks SO MUCH lighter and brighter.